meetings/developer-docs/data-api/resources/users/README.md

         is_free_trial_expired : 1|0,
         subscription_type : ''|'trial'|'user'|'company'|'sponsored',
         subscription_trial_expires_epoch : i, // present only for type 'trial'
-        subscription_user_admin_url : s, // present only for type 'user'
-        subscription_company_name : s, // present only for type 'company'
-        subscription_company_admin_url : s, // present only for type 'company' admins subscription_company_admin_name : s, // present only for tupe 'company' nonadmins
+        subscription_user_admin_url : s, // present only for type 'user' and if from paypal subscription_user_expires_epoch : s, // present only for type 'user' and if sub cancelled subscription_company_name : s, // present only for type 'company' subscription_company_admin_url : s, // present only for type 'company' admins subscription_company_admin_name : s, // present only for tupe 'company' nonadmins